Alex-rappai/E-market-app/README.md

 # E-market-app
-An application for Online Shopping
+An application for Online Shopping.Developed using android studio.